 Hon.
 George Hickes: Thank you, Mr. Chairman.
 I do appreciate the question.
 It really reinforces how diverse our Crown corporations are in their mandated duties.
-So there is a lot of commonality, but then there's a lot of uniqueness to each Crown corporation.
-So to make sure that we're putting the right measures in the memorandum of understanding, to make sure there's appropriate levels of oversight where needed, and some autonomy where it is also needed.
-So it is a little bit more complex than it looks at from at first glance, but the time is needed to do that work.
+There is a lot of commonality, but then there's a lot of uniqueness to each Crown corporation.
+To make sure that we're putting the right measures in the memorandum of understanding, to make sure there's appropriate levels of oversight where needed, and some autonomy where it is also needed.
+It is a little bit more complex than it looks at from at first glance, but the time is needed to do that work.
 Thank you, Mr. Chairman.